 After swirling his way through his childhood and adolescence, Alex Fullerton officially started his career in wine working as a cellar hand for Penner-Ash Wine Cellars and Bergström Wines.
 He came into the world of winemaking with scientific curiosity and a deep appreciation for wine’s ability to transcend language, culture, and place.
 His family’s journeys through Burgundy, Bordeaux, Champagne, and other Old World regions instilled a deep respect for the art and culture of wine and winegrowing.
 Alex first learned the winemaking process through hands-on work in the winery, and by asking mentors like Josh Bergström and Lynn Penner-Ash an uncountable number of questions about tending vines and making wine.

-Alex is currently finishing his viticulture and enology degree at Oregon State University.
-Having already developed a substantial understanding of wine production, he has taken full advantage of his time in the classroom to further explore the art and science of winemaking.
-“I am able to delve deeper into the subject because of my experience, and am able to more confidently focus on topics that interest or challenge me.”
+Alex studied viticulture and enology at Oregon State University.
+Having already developed a substantial understanding of wine production, he took full advantage of his time in the classroom to further explore the art and science of winemaking.
+“I was able to delve deeper into the subject because of my experience, and more confidently focused on topics that interested and challenged me.”
 He strives to achieve a balance between his first-hand experience and his classroom knowledge in order to make authentic, age-worthy wines that speak the language of this place—the Willamette Valley.

 As with many things, Alex believes less is more.
 Grapes can make wine naturally, with a little help from yeast of course.
 This reality, in conjunction with Alex’s experience tasting hundreds of fermentations (both inoculated and spontaneous), guides him toward a preference for spontaneous fermentations.
 Additionally, Fullerton Wines eschews fining, resulting in vegan-friendly wines.
 Select wines will receive cross-flow filtration if they show they benefit from the process.